wso2/docs-is/en/docs/using-wso2-identity-server/timestamp-in-ws-security-to-mitigate-replay-attacks.md

 The following sections describe replay attacks and expand on how timestamps can be used to mitigate these attacks in WS-Security.

--   [How replay attacks can be harmful?](#TimestampinWS-SecuritytoMitigateReplayAttacks-Howreplayattackscanbeharmful?)
--   [Timestamp in
-    WS-Security](#TimestampinWS-SecuritytoMitigateReplayAttacks-TimestampinWS-Security)
--   [Rampart and
-    WSS4J](#TimestampinWS-SecuritytoMitigateReplayAttacks-RampartandWSS4J)
--   [How Timestamp is
-    created](#TimestampinWS-SecuritytoMitigateReplayAttacks-HowTimestampiscreated)
--   [How Timestamp is
-    validated](#TimestampinWS-SecuritytoMitigateReplayAttacks-HowTimestampisvalidated)
--   [Other ways to avoid replay attacks](#TimestampinWS-SecuritytoMitigateReplayAttacks-Otherwaystoavoidreplayattacks)

 ### How replay attacks can be harmful?

 When sensitive information is exchanged or critical transactions are